European-XFEL/Karabo/doc/concepts/communication.rst

    * *drop*: The output channel drops data items.
    * *wait*: The output channel writing action blocks until the input channel is ready for new data.
    * *throw*: An exception is thrown in the writing action of the output channel - until at least 2.9.X not recommended for C++ and bound Python output channels since the exception leaves the output channel in a bad state that may not be recoverable.
+   * *queue*: The data will be queued in the output channel and sent as soon as the input channel is ready.
+If the queue is full (size about 2000):
+      * since 2.10.0: output channel writing blocks until queue has space again
-   * *queue*: The data will be queued in the output channel and sent as soon as the input channel is ready - until at least 2.9.X not recommended for C++ and bound Python output channels since in case the local queue (size < 128) is full, an exception is thrown that leaves the output channel in a bad state that may be not recoverable.
+      * older releases: option not recommended for C++ and bound Python output channels since an exception is thrown that leaves the output channel in a bad state that may be not recoverable.
+   * *queueDrop*: Like *queue*, but if thet queue is full, its oldest data is dropped (available since 2.10.0)
-   * The default in 2.9.X is *wait*, but is likely to change to *drop* in future releases.
+   * The default in 2.9.X is *wait*, but is likely to change to *drop* or *queueDrop* in future releases.
 * **minData** (UINT32): Minimum data items available in one go if an input handler is used instead of a data handler (default = 1, 0: all, 0xFFFFFFFF: none/any).
 * **respondToEndOfStream** (BOOL): Whether an end-of-stream handler that a device registered is called or not (default: true).
 * **delayOnInput** (INT32): Delay in milliseconds before informing output channel about readiness for next data (default: 0).
 Useful e.g. with onSlowness=*drop* if only a limited data rate is of interest.